 Millions of people are suffering from depression, making it a leading mental health disorder throughout the world.
 Depression causes disinterest in daily activities and triggers feelings of hopelessness, helplessness, and worthlessness.
 Over a period, depression could lead to severe physical and emotional issues.
 Some people might even develop suicidal thoughts.
-Although Yoga is not being suggested as an alternative to therapy, many studies have been conducted over the past few decades, which prove that Yoga can bring in a substantial positive impact on those experiencing depression.
+Although Yoga is not being suggested as an alternative to therapy, many studies have been conducted on Yoga for depression over the past few decades, which prove that Yoga can bring in a substantial positive impact on those experiencing depression.
 Let us understand in deeper detail why Yoga gained its popularity and what Yogic poses could help alleviate depression in the long run.

 Relation between Yoga and Depression

 Yoga can work wonders as an antidepressant.
 To understand how Yoga helps depression, we must first understand what exactly happens during the depression.
 A person with depression experiences lower blood circulation as the neurotransmitters of our brain get affected.
 Depression can make it hard for you to get your body moving and always gets you sleep-deprived as your circadian cycles (your inner clock) get disturbed.
 People with depression are known to produce lower levels of serotonin – the happiness hormone.
 A deficit in serotonin levels has been researched, and studies show that it impacts mood disorders.
 In a controlled randomized study conducted to find the effect of Yoga therapy in depressive disorders, results showed a significant fall in the participant’s anxiety and depression score.